 For a Direct Swap: Use the direct home swap box in your members area to send them a message, it's that simple, if you would like the same personal service as for a credits trade, let us know, the process and fee is the same.

 If you have a holiday villa, hotel, cottage, yacht, lodge, cabin or any type of vacation rental and like travelling yourself, then our home exchange credits system can give you more value than your vacation rental income.
-You can still continue to rent out your property, but by listing in IVHE, you can earn credit for weeks not rented and enjoy visiting new places.
-IVHE gives you the option of turning your one property into hundreds.
+You can still continue to rent out your property, by also listing in IVHE, you can earn credit for weeks not rented and enjoy visiting new places.
+IVHE gives you the option of turning your one property into hundreds while saving thousand.

 We aim to respond to e-mail's or phone enquiries in less than 48 hours, and would like members to do the same where possible.
 We are happy to make phone enquiries.